A tax form all employees should receive from their employers

 The third-party sick pay box applies to an employee for whom an employer paid sick leave benefits to a third party.
 If this box is checked for you, make sure you understand whether or not Social Security and Medicare taxes were already withheld from your paycheck before you file your income tax return.

 Boxes 15-20 contain information for state and local income tax returns.
 Box 15 is for your employer to write in their state ID number.
 Box 16 shows your wages that were subject to state income tax and box 17 shows how much state income tax was already withheld.
-If you live in a city or locality with its own income tax, box 18 is how much of your income was subject to local income tax, box 19 reports how much was already withheld for that local income tax, and box 20 shows a code that identifies your locality.
+If you live in a city or locality with its own income tax, box 18 is how much of your income was subject to local income tax, box 19 reports how much was already withheld, and box 20 shows a code that identifies the locality to which taxes were paid.

 Get essential money news & money moves with the Easy Money newsletter.